alimayo/Data-Engineering/Data Warehousing with AWS/home/README.md

 #### time - timestamps of records in songplays broken down into specific units
 > start_time, hour, day, week, month, year, weekday

+## Files

+dwh.cfg: Access details for the AWS Cluster sqlqueries.py: All the sql queries including drop,creation, and insertion are declared here createtables.py: Accesses Redshift Cluster and creates the staging, facts and dimesnion tables etl.py: Accesses the S3 to retrieve the data and insert into staging tables on Redshift.
+From Staging tables data is inserted into facts and dimesion tables on Redshift.

 ## To RUN Project